AlexanderRacey/ToyTankBATTLES/README.md

   https://freesound.org/s/423109/

 ## License
-This project is licensed under the GNU General Public License v3.0 license.
+This project is licensed under the GNU General Public License.
 See [LICENSE](LICENSE) for details.

 ## Credit
 Developed by Alexander Racey and Mila Bromm